nram-solace/solace-php-smf/README.md

 ## INSTALLATION

-This has been tested to work on CentOS 8 and MacOS Catalina with SolOS 9.6.
+This has been tested to work on the following:

+* CentOS 8
+* MacOS Catalina
+* SolOS 9.6
+* PHP 7.3.X & 7.4.X

 ### 0. Prerequisites